 Ms. Pickering has served at the Centers for Disease Control and Prevention, and conducted research for Columbia and Emory Universities.
 She currently serves on NCQAâ€™s Standards Committee, the Board of Directors of The Leapfrog Group, National Business Coalition on Health, CDCâ€™s Business and Labor Responds to AIDS Board of Business and Labor Partners, the Commissioner of NYC Department of Health and Mental Hygieneâ€™s Advisory Council, and the Community Advisory Committee of the New York State Health Foundation.

 Laurel received her BA from SUNY Albany, a Masters in Public Health from Emory University, and has been recognized as one of New Yorkâ€™s rising stars by Crains.

-Frequent speaking topics: The role or employers in public health and delivery system reform; employee health benefits; healthcare quality; small business healthcare, health promotion and wellness.
+Frequent speaking topics: The role of employers in public health and delivery system reform; Employee health benefits; Healthcare quality; Small business healthcare, health promotion and wellness